aaau/agh-live-router/README.md

 Usage
 -----

 Bootable live USB drive can be created with the [UNetbootin](http://unetbootin.sourceforge.net/) application.
 After creation of USB drive, you may want to put router configuration files on the USB.
 The configuration will be automatically loaded on system startup.
 Configuration files should be placed in "config" directory on the USB drive.
-This directory must be created manually.
-The directory should contain the following files:
+This directory should contain the following files:

     X:\config\config.boot
     X:\config\click_generator